JustAdreamerFL/ludusavi-wrapper/README.md

 **Set up the folder:**

-1. Start Syncthing and open the web UI (usually http://localhost:8384)
+1. Start Syncthing and open the web UI (default is http://localhost:8384)
 2. Make a folder called `ludusavi_server`
 3. Point it to wherever ludusavi saves your backups
 4. Share it with your other computers